Energy policy of China: Rural electrification

 Following the completion of the similar Township Electrification Program in 2005, the Village Electrification Program plans to provide renewable electricity to 3.5 million households in 10,000 villages by 2010.
 This is to be followed by full rural electrification using renewable energy by 2015.

 Large-scale transmission projects

 In 2015, State Grid Corporation of China proposed the Global Energy Interconnection, a long-term proposal to develop globally integrated smart grids and ultra high voltage transmission networks to connect over 80 countries.
 The idea is supported by CCP general secretary Xi Jinping and his administration in attempting to develop support in various internal forums, including UN bodies.

 Renewable energy sources

 Although a majority of the renewable energy in China is from hydropower, other renewable energy sources are in rapid development.
 In 2006, a total of 10 billion US dollars had been invested in renewable energy, second only to Germany.

 China is a major source of clean energy technology transfer to other developing countries.
 Approximately 54% of the Belt and Road Initiative's energy projects are in clean energy or alternative energy sectors.

+China implemented its first renewable energy law over 2005-2006, expanding the market for renewable technology.

+During 2009 and 2010, China adopted policy measures to stimulate demand for new energy vehicles in both the public and private sectors.